-Sharon defends clients in a range of commercial litigation matters – including high-exposure, complex litigation, often involving financial services or consumer-protection claims – and counsels clients on how to minimize their litigation risk and prepare for force majeure events, supply shortages, and supply-chain disruptions.
+Sharon represents clients in a range of commercial litigation and employment litigation matters – including high-exposure, complex litigation, often involving financial services or consumer-protection claims – and counsels clients on how to minimize their litigation risk and prepare for force majeure events.

 Sharon also handles class action litigation and appellate litigation for a range of clients.